MrBillA/gradle-template-example/README.md

     logbackSyslogPort=20159 # To the proper port if you are using loggly or any other syslog server logbackSyslogHost=logs.loggly.com # To the proper syslog server if you are using syslog

+Change in spring application context XML files

+    change.me # To the proper package name

 Want to test all the config is OK